barahilia/blog/_posts/2014-10-11-points-on-plane-compression.markdown

         zip -9 ints.sort.zip ints.sort.csv          # 188KB
         7zr a ints.sort.7z ints.sort.csv            # 126KB

-   Meaning, `7-zip` indeed succeeds to utilize sorted data and reach results comparable with our 256 squares encoding.
+   Meaning, `7-zip` indeed succeeds to utilize sorted data and to reach results comparable with our 256 squares encoding - 126KB.
+One may assume even better results if the file is arranged in the same way used by encodings: arrage that all points that belong to the same 256x256 square adjust one another.

-TODO: sort by 256 and 16 squares, than compress and see results.
+   But experiment shows the opposite - archive size grows to about 150KB.
+1. Completely different approach will be to discover "patterns" in the points and to describe them in a short manner.
+Here probably even more precision can be lost, but more compact encoding can be achived.
+And probably the decoded picture will look very similar to the real view and be easily resizable.